timlegrand/StandaLock/README.md

   7. Embedding encrypted PI and decrypting it with Javascript at render time is useless since the rendered web page read by spambots will contain clear PI.
   8. So solution is to decrypt and render PI only if visitor is human, that is, if he manually unlocked the slide lock via GUI.

-This solution is in pure **client-side** Javascript, so no communication with server is required:
+This solution is in pure **client-side** Javascript, so no server implementation or communication is required:
 * runs on static websites such as Jekyll servers,
 * still runs if you loose network connection on your mobile,
 * don't wait for the server to respond, get unlocked information instantly!